bahrus/xtal-state/README.md

 >Who is Soorjo Alexander William Langobard Oliphant Chuckerbutty III?

-*Agent Walker sends recent recruit Chuck Bartowski to visit the tombstone of Olipant Chuckerbutty (Senior), located in Paddington [located within greater London], in search of clues.*
+*Agent Walker sends recent recruit Chuck Bartowski to visit the tombstone of Oliphant Chuckerbutty (Senior), located in Paddington [located within greater London], in search of clues.*

 *Chuck Bartowski is a lanky, earnest looking twenty-something with tangled, somewhat curly dark hair.
 He works at Buy More as a computer service technician, after being expelled from Standford University's CS Program.
 Chuck is relieved and excited to be sent away on his first solo mission.
 Relieved, because he had just admitted to his feelings for Agent Walker the previous day, who stood there, stoically.*